How to treat purulent inflammation of the skin? Purulent inflammation on the skin Localization of diffuse purulent inflammation

-In pus, microbes called pyogenic microbes are usually detected, which are located freely, or are contained inside pyocytes (dead polynuclear cells): this is septic pus, capable of spreading infection.
-However, pus without microbes exists, for example, with the introduction of turpentine, which was once used to "stimulate protective reactions in the body" in debilitated infectious patients: aseptic pus developed as a result.
+In pus, microbes called pyogenic are usually detected, which are located freely or are contained inside pyocytes (dead polynuclear cells): this is septic pus, capable of spreading infection.
+Nevertheless, there is pus without germs, for example, with the introduction of turpentine, which was once used to “stimulate protective reactions in the body” in weakened infectious patients: as a result, aseptic pus developed.

-Macroscopically, pus is a turbid, creamy liquid of a yellowish-greenish color, the smell and consistency of which varies depending on the aggressive agent.
+Macroscopically, pus is a cloudy, creamy liquid of a yellowish-greenish color, the odor and consistency of which varies depending on the aggressive agent.

-Causes: pyogenic microbes (staphylococci, streptococci, gonococci, meningococci), less often Frenkel's diplococci, typhoid bacillus, mycobacterium tuberculosis, fungi, etc. It is possible to develop aseptic purulent inflammation when some chemicals enter the tissue.
+Causes: pyogenic microbes (staphylococci, streptococci, gonococci, meningococci), less commonly Frenkel diplococci, typhoid bacillus, Mycobacterium tuberculosis, fungi, etc. The development of aseptic purulent inflammation is possible when certain chemicals enter the tissue.

-The mechanism of pus formation is associated with the adaptation of polynuclear cells specifically for antibacterial control.
+The mechanism of pus formation is associated with the adaptation of polynuclear cells specifically to antibacterial fight.

 Polynuclear cells or granulocytes actively penetrate into the focus of aggression, thanks to amoeboid movements as a result of positive chemotaxis.
 They are unable to divide because they are the final cell of the myeloid series.
-The duration of their normal life in the tissues is no more than 4-5 days, in the focus of inflammation it is even shorter.
-Their physiological role is similar to that of macrophages.
-However, they ingest smaller particles: these are microphages.
-Neutrophilic, eosinophilic and basophilic intracytoplasmic granules are a morphological substrate, but they reflect different functional characteristics of granulocytes.
+Their duration normal life in tissues no more than 4-5 days, in the site of inflammation it is even shorter.
+Their physiological role is similar to macrophages.
+However, they absorb smaller particles: these are microphages.
+Intracytoplasmic granules neutrophilic, eosinophilic and basophilic - this is a morphological substrate, but it reflects different functional characteristics granulocytes.

-Neutrophil polynuclears contain specific, optically visible, very heterogeneous granules of a lysosomal nature, which can be divided into several types:
+Neutrophil polynuclear cells contain specific, optically visible, very heterogeneous granules of lysosomal nature, which can be divided into several types:

-Small granules, elongated in the form of a bell, dark in the electron microscope, which contain alkaline and acid phosphatases;
+Small granules, elongated in the shape of a bell, dark in an electron microscope, which contain alkaline and acid phosphatases;

 Medium granules, rounded, moderate density, contain lactoferrin

-Large size granules, oval, very electron dense, contain peroxidase.
+Large granules, oval, very electron dense, contain peroxidase.

-Due to the presence of various types of granules, the neutrophil polynuclear cell is able to carry out the fight against infection in various ways.
-Penetrating the focus of inflammation, polynuclears release their ilisosomal enzymes.
+Thanks to the availability various types granules, the neutrophil polynuclear cell is capable of fighting infection in various ways.
+Penetrating the source of inflammation, polynuclear cells release their isosomal enzymes.
 Lysosomes, represented by aminosaccharides, contribute to the destruction of cell membranes and the lysis of some bacteria.
-Lactoferrin containing iron and copper enhances the action of lysozyme.
-The role of peroxidases is more important: by combining the actions of hydrogen peroxide and cofactors such as halogen compounds (iodine, bromine, chlorine, thiocyanate), they enhance their antibacterial and antiviral actions.
-Hydrogen peroxide is necessary for polynuclear cells for efficient phagocytosis.
-Ee they can additionally extract due to some bacteria, such as streptococcus, pneumococcus, lactobacillus, some mycoplasmas that produce it.
+Lactoferrin, containing iron and copper, enhances the effect of lysozyme.
+The role of peroxidases is more important: combining the actions of hydrogen peroxide and cofactors such as halide compounds (iodine, bromine, chlorine, thiocyanate), they enhance their antibacterial and antiviral actions.
+Hydrogen peroxide is necessary for polynuclear cells for effective phagocytosis.
+They can additionally obtain it from certain bacteria, such as streptococcus, pneumococcus, lactobacilli, and some mycoplasmas that produce it.
 The lack of hydrogen peroxide reduces the lysing effect of polynuclear cells.

-In chronic granulomatous disease (chronic familial granulomatosis), which is transmitted by a recessive type only to boys, bactericidal failure of granulocytes is observed and then macrophages are involved in the capture of bacteria.
-But they are not able to completely resorb the lipid membranes of microorganisms.
-The resulting products of the antigenic material cause a local necrotic reaction, such as Arthus.
+In chronic granulomatous disease (chronic familial granulomatosis), transmitted recessively only to boys, the bactericidal failure of granulocytes is observed and then macrophages are attracted to capture bacteria.
+However, they are not able to completely resorb the lipid membranes of microorganisms.
+The resulting products of antigenic material cause local necrotic pe-action of the Arthus type.

 Eosinophilic polynuclear cells are capable of phagocytosis, although to a lesser extent than macrophages, for 24 to 48 hours.
-They accumulate in allergic inflammation.
+They accumulate during allergic inflammation.

 Basophilic polynuclear cells.
-They share many functional properties with tissue basophils (mast cells).
-Unloading of their granules is caused by cold, hyperlipemia, thyroxine.
+They have many common functional properties with tissue basophils (mast cells).
+The unloading of their granules is caused by cold, hyperlipemia, and thyroxine.
 Their role in inflammation is not well understood.
-In large numbers, they appear with ulcerative colitis, regional colitis (Crohn's disease), with various allergic skin reactions.
+B large quantities they appear when ulcerative colitis, regional colitis (Crohn's disease), with various allergic skin reactions.

 Thus, the dominant population in purulent inflammation is the population of neutrophilic granulocytes.
-Neutrophil polynuclear cells carry out their destructive actions in relation to the aggressor with the help of increased OUTFLOW B, the focus of inflammation of hydrolases as a result of the following four mechanisms:
+Neutrophil polynuclear cells carry out their destructive actions in relation to the aggressor with the help of increased EMBUTION into the site of inflammation of hydrolases as a result of the following four mechanisms:

-Autoperfusion of polynuclear cells as a result of rupture of the lysosomal membrane inside the cytoplasm under the action of various substances, for example, silicon crystals or sodium urates;
+Autodigestion of polynuclear cells as a result of rupture within the cytoplasm of the lysosomal membrane under the influence of various substances, for example, silicon crystals or sodium urates;

 Release of enzymes by granulocytes into the intercellular space;

-By inverted endocytosis, which is carried out by invagination of the cell membrane without absorption of the aggressor, but by the outpouring of enzymes into it.
+By overturned endocytosis, which is carried out using intussusception cell membrane without absorbing the aggressor, but by pouring enzymes into it.

 The last two phenomena are most often observed during resorption of the antigen-antibody complex.

-It must be emphasized that lysosomal enzymes, if released, exert their destructive effect not only on the aggressor, but also on the surrounding tissues.
+It must be emphasized that lysosomal enzymes, if released, have a destructive effect not only on the aggressor, but also on surrounding tissues.
 Therefore, purulent inflammation is always accompanied by histolysis.
-The degree of cell death in various forms of purulent inflammation is different.
+The degree of cell death during various forms purulent inflammation is different.

 Localization.
-Purulent inflammation occurs in any organ, in any tissue.
+Purulent inflammation occurs in any organ, any tissue.

-Types of purulent inflammation depending on the prevalence of localization;
+Types of purulent inflammation depending on the prevalence and localization;

 15. Purulent inflammation